Yaddo: In popular culture

 Jonathan Ames' book Wake Up Sir!
 (2004) is partially set at Yaddo.

 Dagger of the Mind (1941), a novel by 1930s Yaddo resident Kenneth Fearing, takes place in Demarest Hall, an art colony modeled after Yaddo.

 In You season 1, episode 8: "You Got Me Babe", Blythe helps Beck focus on writing and break through writer's block by disconnecting Beck from her cellphone and the Internet, and setting up Beck's apartment to make her "own Yaddo".

 Yaddo is mentioned repeatedly throughout the Theresa Rebeck play Seminar.

 In the 2018 Netflix comedy-drama Private Life, aspiring writer Sadie (played by Kayli Carter) gets the opportunity to spend a month at Yaddo to focus on refining her writing skills.
 It is also repeatedly mentioned and referenced throughout the movie, e.g. by a coffee mug showing the Yaddo name on it.
-A few scenes of the movie are set at Yaddo‘s location as well.
+A few scenes of the movie are set at Yaddo's location as well.

 Mentioned in the Showtime series The Affair season 2, episode 11 where Noah Solloway's agent offers to set him up at Yaddo to write his second novel.

+Yaddo is mentioned in the final episode (season 7, episode 12) of Younger when Liza submits Charles’ book secretly and he is accepted.
+The show ends with him promoting her to move on to become a writer and accept his stay at Yaddo.